Teuvo Ahti: Personal life

+Research and contributions

+Ahti has made substantial contributions to lichenology and botanical science over a career spanning more than seven decades.
+By 2014, he had published 417 scientific works, with his publication count reaching approximately 458 by 2024.
+While known primarily for his work on lichens, particularly the Cladoniaceae, his research interests encompassed a broader scope including ecology, vegetation studies, floristics, macro- and microfungi, lichenicolous fungi, bryophytes, phanerogams, and phytogeography.
+His fieldwork has extended to all continents except Antarctica, conducting both specific research projects and participating in field meetings and congresses.

+A significant contribution to the field was his editorial work on William Nylander's lichenological papers, which he compiled into a six-volume series.
+The first three volumes (IV–VI) were published in 1967, followed by volumes I–III in 1990.
+The final volumes included the first substantial English-language biography of Nylander and a revised list of his lichenological publications.
+Throughout his career, Ahti has served on multiple editorial boards, including those of The Lichenologist, Nordic Lichen Flora, and several Finnish mycological publications including Karstenia, Sienilehti, and Suursieniopas.

 Recognition

 A Festschrift was dedicated to Ahti in 1994 for his 60th birthday, titled Focus on Lichen Taxonomy and Biogeography: A Festschrift in Honour of Teuvo Ahti.
 This publication, part of the Acta Botanica Fennica series, contains 30 scientific papers written by 45 authors.
 Ahti was awarded the Acharius Medal in 2000, which is given for lifetime achievement in lichenology.
 He is an honorary member of the Russian Botanical Society of the Russian Academy of Sciences.
 In 2011, Ahti, along with co-authors Soili Stenroos, Katileena Lohtander, and Leena Myllys, won the Tieto-Finlandia Award for their non-fiction work Suomen jäkäläopas ("Finnish lichen guide").

+A second Festschrift was dedicated to Ahti in 2024 on the occasion of his 90th birthday, published as a Special Issue of The Lichenologist.
+This tribute included a Laudatio ("in praise of") written by Orvo Vitikainen, Irwin Brodo, and Trevor Goward chronicling his career achievements, followed by ten scientific papers from colleagues worldwide covering diverse aspects of lichenology.
+The special issue reflected both Ahti's primary research interests and his ability to foster international scientific collaboration throughout his career.

 Eponymy

 Four genera and several species have been named to honour Ahti.
 These include: